-Many interesting and famous mythological stories of Dussehra or Vijayadashami, that celebrates the victory of righteousness over evil, are present in the world.
-On this day, a portrait of Ravana is created every year, and is burned by a person who forms himself as Lord Rama.
+Many interesting and famous mythological stories of Dussehra or Vijayadashami, that celebrate the victory of righteousness over evil, are present in the world.
+On this day, a portrait of Ravana is created every year and is burned by a person who forms himself as Lord Rama.
 After this, a celebration is made to signify that we have burned the evil and a victory is achieved.
 This is celebrated across India in similar ways.

-As God, our spiritual father himself has revealed in the Murlis, we the souls were originally a sparkling star-like point of living energy, full of peace, purity and bliss.
-When we spiritually powerful souls first came onto the world to play, our purity was naturally seen through the physical body, in the form of divine qualities like love, happiness and joy.
+As God, our spiritual father himself has revealed in the Murlis, we the souls were originally a sparkling star-like point of living energy, full of peace, purity, and bliss.
+When we spiritually powerful souls first came onto the world to play, our purity was naturally seen through the physical body, in the form of divine qualities like love, happiness, and joy.
 Refer to: World Drama Cycle.
 Slowly as we came in the cycle of birth and death, we started falsely identifying our-self with this physical body and forgot our eternal identity of that of a soul.
 We started getting attracted to the five senses and sense objects.
 The golden deer which had attracted Sita in the Ramayan is a symbolic representation of these material attractions (which we see today), while the internal stage of soul-consciousness is shown in the form of the Lakshman Rekha which Sita had crossed.
 This led to her getting kidnapped by vices and getting distanced from Rama (God).

 Read our article on Navratri Message.